|

 But Berkley

-historical works (at least, during the vintage pb years), and there were
+historical works (at least, during the vintage paperback years), and there were

 several westerns, cartoon and humor books, as well as some sci-fi